 The District shall not tolerate retaliation against any individual for initiation, pursuit or assistance with a complaint of sexual harassment/discrimination.
 Any individual who retaliates against any District employee and/or student in violation of the policy may be subject to disciplinary action.
 Any individual who believes that she/he has been a victim of sexual harassment/discrimination may file a complaint under the District’s Procedure for Resolution of Discrimination/Harassment Complaints within one year of the alleged unlawful discrimination or within one year of the date on which the complainant knew or should have known of the facts of the sexual harassment/discrimination incident.

-How and Where to File a Sexual Harassment or Discrimination Complaint
+How and Where to File a Title IX or Discrimination Complaint

-Any individual may file a sexual harassment or sexual discrimination complaint with the campus Title IX officer.
-The individual may complete the Discrimination form alone or with the assistance of the Title IX Coordinator.
+Any individual may file a Title IX or discrimination complaint alone or with the assistance of the Title IX Coordinator via the following link: https://cm.maxient.com/reportingform.php?SanJoseEvergreenCCD&layout_id=1.

 Know and Remember Your Title IX Coordinators

 - District Office – Lead Coordinator: Beatriz Chaidez, Associate Vice Chancellor, Human Resources at (408) 270-6465;

 - San José City College: Roland Montemayor, Vice President, Student Affairs at (408) 288-3146;